ariary/gitar/README.md

 **Improve UX**
 - Download directory support
-- Handle case when curl isn't on target machine (wget version?)
+- Handle case when curl isn't on target machine (wget version?) *Proposal: flag `method` (default curl), will determine the handler "alias" and adapt it in function (wget and Invoke-Webquest)
 - Completion on target shell to help `pull` (path completion)
 - An option to directly launch the reverse shell session with shortcut from `gitar`
 - Soft to workaround limit due to `cat` use for reverse shell connection => autocompletion in reverse shell will not work as we have a pipe not a terminal.
 (To solve the pb we must have a prgm that creates a pseudoterminal, spawns a program connected to this pseudoterminal [see](https://stackoverflow.com/questions/5843741/how-can-i-pipe-initial-input-into-process-which-will-then-be-interactive) )